 At the end of the year, I wrote a post about how to find balance when you’re busy and then another post in January about how my life was incredibly unbalanced and my journey to figuring out why.
 After publishing both of those, I realized how important it was to talk about balance on BTD.
 It goes back to one of the basic reasons I share my life on this blog and that’s because if I’m going through it, that means some of y’all probably are too.

-Like I said in this post, I still feel like the word “balance” is kind of unicorn word.
+Like I said in this post, I still feel like the word “balance” is kind of a unicorn word.
 Like is it actually a real thing to have work-life balance?
 The short answer is I believe there are ways to avoid feeling like we’re sacrificing everything for work and to make taking care of ourselves a priority.
 It’s just a little more involved than we want it to be.
 It truly takes conscious thought and effort.

 Now, I’m 100% not an expert at having work-life balance or self-care, but I do feel like I had a breakthrough in these areas last year.
 They helped me see some of the things I can do on a daily basis to maintain my sanity and, most importantly, avoid burnout.
 It’s going to be different for everyone, but I hope these strategies provide some guidance on how you can have your own breakthrough!

 If you’re in desperate need of some work-life balance, the number one trick is to start small.
-If you start out with this board, giant goal of having more balance in your life, that’s great, but what small steps are you going to take to get there?
+If you start out with this broad, giant goal of having more balance in your life, that’s great, but what small steps are you going to take to get there?
 Don’t be afraid to really break things down and get super specific with it.
 I talk about short-term and long-term goal setting in this post, which I think is very applicable to this situation and will give you some great tips on how to get started.

 Y’all know I could talk forever about prioritizing.
 It’s become a huge passion of mine as I’ve gone through this journey of finding balance.
 Learning to prioritize is a great tool to have in your belt when it comes to self-care and creating a work-life balance because it helps you determine what’s actually important.
 If you’re sitting there like, “Great advice Brighton, but everything feels important!”
 Start with this post and then move on to this one.
 I don’t want to say they’ll change your life because that’s a pretty crazy thing to say, but they kinda will.